ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `byte` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 23.
-Mirroring throughput metric metadata" caption-side="bottom"}
+{: caption="Mirroring throughput metric metadata" caption-side="bottom"}

 This is useful to see whether mirroring is active and for capacity planning.